Drovosek01/awesome-images-hostings/README.md

 https://geekflare.com/best-image-hosting/

-## Service lists and comparison tables
+## Lists services and comparison tables

 Below are all the services known to me, to which you can upload pictures and share them.
 I have tried to add only the most important comparison criteria to the headings of the comparison tables.
 If the service has some rare feature, then the information about it will most likely be in the "Additional information" column.